VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 after applying all the configured [relabeling stages](https://docs.victoriametrics.com/vmagent.html#relabeling).

 By default stream aggregation ignores timestamps associated with the input [samples](https://docs.victoriametrics.com/keyConcepts.html#raw-samples).
 It expects that the ingested samples have timestamps close to the current time.
-See [how to ignore old samples](#ignoring-old-samples).
+See [how to ignore old intervals](#ignoring-old-intervals).

 Stream aggregation can be configured via the following command-line flags: